Here are four considerations should there be an interest rate change:

-If you already have a home loan with us, now might be the time to ensure you are getting the most out of your loan.
+If you already have a home loan, now might be the time to ensure you are getting the most out of your loan.
 CommBank home loans have the flexibility to change to suit your changing needs.

-A fixed rate loan remains the same even if interest rates rise, while a variable rate loan can increase, meaning higher repayments.
+The interest rate on a fixed rate loan remains the same even if interest rates rise, while the interest rate on a variable rate loan can increase, meaning higher repayments if interest rates go up, or lower repayments if rates go down.
 A split loan can help to manage the risk of higher repayments in the future by letting you fix some of the loan and leave the rest variable.

 Here we step through the different options to consider and how they work.